niki-lei/Autoencoder-Assist-An-Efficient-Profiling-Attack-on-High-dimensional-Datasets/README.md

 ## Datasets

 The trace sets used in this article are generated from ASCAD:[https://github.com/ANSSI-FR/ASCAD](https://github.com/ANSSI-FR/ASCAD), which include synchronized datasets and desynchronized datasets.
 Each dataset composed of L=3000 samples.
-We mainly grid-search autoencoder and attack models on S-box 3.
-Grneralization experiments are done on other 15 S-boxes as well.
+We grid-search autoencoder and attack models on S-box 3 to compare our work with the state-of-the-art attack models.
+Generalization experiments are done on other 15 S-boxes as well.

 (1) S-box 3:
 * Synchronized dataset: